 Ten Bars and Unit Beads for Teen Numbers

-Lesson plan developed by Aurora Tollestrup, BS Ed
+Lesson plan developed by: Aurora Tollestrup, BS Ed

 *Note: This lesson is designed to be used many times and can be a helpful tool for the children to use when working with composing and decomposing numbers.